toby1984/whatsinrange/README.md

 ## Implementation details

 - XML parsing uses a StaX parser (the data export from OSM was 92x48 km = 1.1 GB so I figured I needed something fast).
 Parsing the XML and importing it into a PostgreSQL database took ~10 seconds on my workstation (i7 6700k,SSD,24GB RAM)
 - I used Selenium with the PhantomJS webdriver, mostly because I've already used it in another project.
-PhantomJS is unmaintained now so for anything serious I definitely use something different
+PhantomJS is unmaintained now so for anything serious I'd definitely use something else
-- I used PostGIS for convenience (to implement nearest-neighbour queries) but probably could've gotten away with just building a KD-Tree and using Euclidian distances since distortion due to the spherical nature of earth can be neglected for such a small section of the map... but I never used PostGIS (or worked with geographical data) before and was curious...
+- I used PostGIS for convenience (to implement nearest-neighbour queries) but probably could've gotten away with just building a KD-Tree and using Euclidian distances since distortion due to the spherical nature of earth can be neglected for such a small section of the map... but I never used PostGIS before (or worked with geographical data) and was curious...
-- I used Google Maps because I couldn't find another easy way of rendering my data as an overlay over a zoomable map.
-I'm actually kind of disappointed with the Google Maps way of rendering heatmaps, I would've expected that the rendering is independent from the zoom-level and would automatically interpolate missing values (or at least provide a way to do so yourself, I understand that interpolation doesn't make sense for all kinds of data).
-If I wanted to spend more time on this project I would write my own renderer that does this... if you know a way how I can do this without having to write code, please get in touch with me :)
+- I used Google Maps because I couldn't find any other easy way of rendering my data as an overlay over a zoomable map.
+I'm actually kind of disappointed with the Google Maps way of rendering heatmaps, I would've expected that rendering is independent of the zoom level and would automatically interpolate missing values (or at least provide a way to do so yourself, I understand that interpolation doesn't make sense for all kinds of data).
+If I wanted to spend more time on this project I would write my own renderer... if you know of an easier way, please get in touch with me! :)
+- To get a reasonable resolution for the heatmap without having to hammer the poor HVV server for hours on end I only scraped travel times for all the public transport stops I got from the OSM XML and then interpolated all other points by finding the nearest public transport stop and accounting for the additional distance by assuming a walking speed of 1m/s .
+This provided a significant speed boost because I had to only scrape 4000 travel times instead of 60000.

 ## Lessions learned